milk-v/duo-manifest/README.md

 ### 7. Boot

 Insert the SD card and connect it to the power supply (5V).
 The board will boot the system from the SD card.
 The login password is **root**

+### FAQs

+1. Why is only one core shown?

+   Linux runs on one core only, the SDK for the other core is not yet publicly available.

+2. Why is only 32M RAM shown?

+   Some of the memory is allocated to [ION](https://github.com/milk-v/cvitek-build/blob/main/boards/default/dts/cv180x/cv180x_default_memmap.dtsi#L15).
+You can change the [value](https://github.com/milk-v/cvitek-build/blob/main/boards/cv180x/cv1800b_sophpi_duo_sd/memmap.py#L43) and recompile the image.